Why I’m not that worried about microplastics (yet)

 But if microplastics are the root cause of all cancer, death, disease, and everything bad in the world as one side of the internet claims – then removing plastic 99% from our lives would be worth the serious mental and physical effort, time, and inconvenience that takes.

-Those extreme lifestyle changes include never ordering takeout food or paper coffee cups, only wearing clothes made from cotton, wool, and silk, and avoiding seafood entirely.
+Those extreme lifestyle changes could include never ordering takeout food or using paper coffee cups, only wearing clothes made from cotton, wool, and silk, and completely avoiding seafood.

 chart comparing microplastic danger to effort to avoid microplastics

 The answer of course, is somewhere in the middle.
-So let’s find the truth on microplastics – and I’ll be sure to sprinkle a healthy dose of my opinion on top 😉
+So let’s find the truth on microplastics – with a healthy dose of my opinion sprinkled on top 😉

 Part 1: Microplastics for dummies